isabella232/data-workbench.en-1/help/home/c-get-started/c-wk-win-wksp/c-win-ctrls-menu.md

   </tr>
   <tr>
    <td colname="col1"> Display As </td>
    <td colname="col2">(Available for tables only.)
 Displays the data in a table as numbers, bars, or both at the same time.
-See <a href="../../../home/c-get-started/c-analysis-vis/c-tables/c-chg-tbl-disp.md#concept-c515caeefce9495f88873a10dc112770" format="dita" scope="local"> Changing the Table Display</a>. </td>
+See <a href="../../../home/c-get-started/c-analysis-vis/c-tables/c-chg-tbl-disp.md#concept-c515caeefce9495f88873a10dc112770"> Changing the Table Display</a>. </td>
   </tr>
   <tr>
    <td colname="col1"> Display </td>
    <td colname="col2">(Available for graphs only.)
 Displays the data in a graph as lines or bars.
-See <a href="../../../home/c-get-started/c-analysis-vis/c-graphs/c-chg-graph-disp.md#concept-eaba669d90f64cfa872f1397205fe2f7" format="dita" scope="local"> Changing the Graph Display</a>. </td>
+See <a href="../../../home/c-get-started/c-analysis-vis/c-graphs/c-chg-graph-disp.md#concept-eaba669d90f64cfa872f1397205fe2f7"> Changing the Graph Display</a>. </td>
   </tr>
   <tr>
    <td colname="col1"> Fit to Window </td>
    <td colname="col2">Allows the contents of the window to automatically expand or shrink to fit the window each time you resize it.
-See <a href="../../../home/c-get-started/c-analysis-vis/c-annots/c-image-annots.md#concept-02081ed7d91c4fdcb8fc863f2a51c962" format="dita" scope="local"> Working with Image Annotations</a> and <a href="../../../home/c-get-started/c-analysis-vis/c-tables/c-fit-data-win.md#concept-b812b1171fc240d9a4cf6d6d57f621a6" format="dita" scope="local"> Fitting Data to the Window</a>. </td>
+See <a href="../../../home/c-get-started/c-analysis-vis/c-annots/c-image-annots.md#concept-02081ed7d91c4fdcb8fc863f2a51c962"> Working with Image Annotations</a> and <a href="../../../home/c-get-started/c-analysis-vis/c-tables/c-fit-data-win.md#concept-b812b1171fc240d9a4cf6d6d57f621a6"> Fitting Data to the Window</a>. </td>
   </tr>
   <tr>
    <td colname="col1"> Order </td>